dassujan/STANDARD-THREE/st. pauls/MATHEMATICS PRACTICE SET C.md

 (u) 15000 mL, (v) 6000 mL, (w) 1100 mL, (x) 8000 mL,
 (y) 13000 mL, (z) 11500 mL

-Here’s a new practice set, structured similarly to the one you shared:

 ## **Practice Set - 2**

 ### **Section A: Calendar**